mongodb/docs/source/includes/prerequisites-on-prem-install-windows.rst

-You must have the :guilabel:`Administrator` role on the servers on which you install |onprem|.
+You must have the :guilabel:`Administrator` access privileges (be the Administrator or belong to an Administrator group) on the servers on which you install |onprem|.

 Before you install |onprem|, you must:

-1. Plan your configuration.
-See :doc:`/core/installation-checklist`.
+1. Plan your configuration, referring to the :doc:`/core/installation-checklist`.

 2. Deploy servers that meet the :doc:`/core/requirements`.